vega/vega-lite/site/docs/mark/errorbar.md

 <div class="vl-example" data-name="layer_point_errorbar_1d_vertical"></div>

 {:#2d}
+__2D error bar__ shows the error range of a continuous field, broken down by categories.

 For 2D error bars with one continuous field and one discrete field, the error bars will be horizontal if the continuous field is on the x axis.